yanghengtang/tp/docs/UserGuide.md

 **Format**: `edit_a INDEX [pic\PATIENT_NRIC] [dic\DOCTOR_NRIC] [from\START_TIME] [to\END_TIME]`

 * Edits the appointment at the specified `INDEX`.
-The index refers to the index number shown in the displayed appointment list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the index number shown in the displayed appointment list.
+* The index **must be a positive integer** (i.e. 1 to MAX_INT).
+* The index should not be larger than the length of the displayed appointment list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.